libre-devops/terraform-azurerm-azure-container-instance/examples/standard/README.md

   settings = {
+    containers = [
-    container = {
+      {
-      name   = "alpine"
+        name   = "image1"
         image  = "mcr.microsoft.com/oss/nginx/nginx:1.9.15-alpine"
         cpu    = "2"
         memory = "2"

         // Ports cannot be empty in Azure.
 For security, 443 with no HTTPS listener is probably the best security. ports = {
           port     = "443"
           protocol = "TCP"
         }
+      },
+      {
+        name   = "image2"
+        image  = "mcr.microsoft.com/oss/nginx/nginx:1.9.15-alpine"
+        cpu    = "2"
+        memory = "2"

+        // Ports cannot be empty in Azure.
+For security, 443 with no HTTPS listener is probably the best security. ports = {
+          port     = "8443"
+          protocol = "TCP"
         }
+      }
+    ]
   }
 }
 ```